 New and Revised Standards

-The following tables provide a list of new and revised Standards in issue as of 20 January 2021 that are either effective, or available for early adoption, for 31 December 2020 calendar year-end.
+The following tables provide a list of new and revised Standards in issue as of 20 January 2022 that are either effective or available for early adoption for the 31 December 2021 calendar year-end.

 All of the newsletters referred to may be found here.